Whisky: Danish

 Denmark began producing whisky early in 1974.
 The first Danish single malt to go on sale was Lille Gadegård from Bornholm, in 2005.
 Lille Gadegård is a winery as well, and uses its own wine casks to mature whisky.

 The second Danish distilled single malt whisky for sale was Edition No.1 from the Braunstein microbrewery and distillery.
 It was distilled in 2007, using water from the Greenlandic ice sheet, and entered the market in March 2010.

 Another distillery is Stauning Whisky, based in Jutland.

 Nyborg Destilleri, from the island Funen (Fyn) in the center of Denmark, produces organic whisky and other organic spirits.
 The distillery was established in 2009, and in 2020 they launched their first 10 year old whisky.

 English

 Distillers operated in London, Liverpool, and Bristol until the late 19th century, after which production of English single malt whisky ceased until 2003.
-There are currently 61 distilleries producing Malt and Grain English whisky and 20 brands of English whisky.
-An English whisky Geographical indication is currently awaiting approval but meets opposition..
+There are currently 70 distilleries producing Malt and Grain English whisky and 20 brands of English whisky.
+An English whisky Geographical indication submitted by the English Whisky Guild is currently awaiting approval but has been met with some opposition.